tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles.md

 ---
-title: "Use Makefiles to Re-Run Your Code"
+title: "Use Makefiles to Manage, Automate, and Reproduce Projects"
-description: "Learn how to use makefiles to specify instructions and recipes for your computer."
+description: "Learn how to use makefiles to establish defined protocols and strategies for your computational workflows."
 weight: 1
-keywords: "make, makefile, automation, recipes, workflow"
+keywords: "make, makefile, automation, recipes, workflow, pipeline, dependencies, targets, reproducible research"
-#date: 2021-01-06T22:01:14+05:30
+#date: 2021-01-06T22:01:14+05:30 #updated:2023-08-17
 aliases:
   - /learn/makefiles
   - /use/makefiles